-When a new webTA release is received from Kronos (the developer of webTA), ARC OSB staff test the new release in a separate test instance by running test scripts and analyzing the results.
-Upon successful completion of customer acceptance testing, the OSB staff forward a request for applying the new webTA release to production to the appropriate parties for approval.
-The ability to apply webTA release is restricted to the database administrators under the coordination of ISS.
+When a new webTA release is received from Kronos (the developer of webTA), ARC OSB and HROD staff test the new release in a separate test instance by running test scripts and analyzing the results.
+Upon successful completion of customer acceptance testing, the OSB staff forward a request for applying the new webTA release to production to HROD for approval.
+The ability to apply webTA releases is restricted to the database and application administrators under the authority of ISS.
 The new webTA release is not applied to production until it has been successfully tested and approved.